tapfortap/AdobeAir/README.md

 The iOS SDK included with Adobe Flex is too old.

-## Installation
+## Setup
-If you don't have the native extension yet then head over to the [downloads page](http://tapfortap.com/developers/sdkCHANG ME) and get yourself a zip file.
+If you don't have the native extension yet then head over to the [downloads page](https://github.com/tapfortap/AdobeAir/downloads).

 Installing the Tap for Tap native extension is super easy.
-This isn't a Adobe Air or Adobe Flash Builder tutorial so we assume that you have aFlex Mobile project(s) already set up and working.
+This isn't an Adobe Air or Adobe Flash Builder tutorial so we assume that you have aFlex Mobile project(s) already set up and working.
 All you need to do is add the `tapfortap.ane` file to your project.
 If you do not know how to do that there is a brief explanation below